blog > Programming > What does a Java Developer do? What kind of applications do they create and what should they know?

 Software development can be very time-consuming, so determination and the ability to adapt to changes are also vital.
 Technologies are constantly evolving, so to stay in the industry you need to spot trends quickly and not restrict yourself only to Java.
 The value of developers increases proportionally to the ease with which they can use devops tools and containers, jump between contexts and understand solutions built on the front-end.
 This is a big challenge, because Java itself with its multitude of technologies, frameworks and libraries is more like an ecosystem than just a language.

 Data from Pracuj.pl show that the median gross salary of a Java Developer is 11.5 thousand PLN.
 Slightly lower, around 9 thousand PLN, is given by the Wynagrodzenia.pl website.
 In both cases, the salary depends on education, company size, location or work experience.
 Bulldogjob in its study breaks down the earnings considering the latter factor.
-So, a Junior Java Developer earns on average PLN 4 thousand, mid twice as much, and senior PLN 14 thousand.
+So, Junior Java Developer earns on average PLN 4 thousand, mid twice as much, and senior PLN 14 thousand.
 What is interesting, the most money can be earned in companies, where there are between 51 and 500 employees.

 Edureka!, a platform for online courses and certificates, assigns the most important skills of Java Developers to the various tools they use every day.